Git for PHP developers [the basics]

 Git for PHP developer is a series realized for the web developer that wants to start using tools to increase their productivity.

-- Git for PHP developer the basics (Manage branches)
+- Git for PHP developer (Manage branches)

-- Git for PHP developer the basics (Merging)
+- Git for PHP developer (Merging)

 What is GIT?